dengking/programming-language/docs/C-family-language/C-and-C++/From-source-code-to-exec/ABI/Alignment/Unaligned accesses in C-C++-what, why and solutions to do it properly.md

 }
 ```

 This code has multiple advantages: it's a portable way to load a little endian 64-bit integer from memory, and does not break the previous **alignment rule**.
-One drawback is that, if we just want the natural byte order of the CPU for integers, we need to write two versions and compile the good one using ifdef's.
+One drawback is that, if we just want the natural byte order of the CPU for integers, we need to write two versions and compile the good one using `ifdef`'s.
 Moreover, it's a bit tedious and error-prone to write.

 Anyway, let's see what clang 6.0 in `-O2` mode generates, for various architectures: